Podcast Website: Why You Need One and How to Build It

 Episode page titles should use the topic or guest name as a searchable phrase, not just “Episode 47: [Guest Name].”
 Run the title through Google’s autocomplete or a basic keyword research tool and ask whether anyone actually searches that phrase.
 Show notes need 300-500 words minimum, written for the reader first but structured with the target keyword in the first paragraph.
 Full transcripts are the highest-value addition.
 They provide thousands of words of crawlable, contextually relevant text that show notes alone can’t match.
 As research from Victorious SEO confirms, transcripts increase the indexable content on each episode page.

 Internal linking connects related episodes and ties episode content to relevant firm blog posts or service pages.
 This distributes SEO value across the site and keeps visitors moving through your content.
-Schema markup, specifically podcast schema, helps Google understand episode metadata including publish date, duration, and guest name, which can improve how your episodes appear in search results.
+Schema markup, specifically podcast schema, helps Google understand episode metadata, including publish date, duration, and guest name, which can improve how your episodes appear in search results.

 Submit your sitemap to Google Search Console on launch day, not six months later.
 Finance-specific note: the long-tail, low-volume, high-intent queries (“podcast for institutional LP due diligence,” “wealth management podcast for business owners”) are where this audience is actually searchable.
 Optimizing for broad terms like “finance podcast” is a waste of effort.
 The complete guide to top podcast platforms covers how hosting platform choice affects your distribution footprint, which feeds directly into your site’s SEO strategy.